hertzsprung/cutcell-advection/src/slant-cell-advection/small-cell-avoidance.md

 - uses semi-Lagrangian advection to avoid timestep constraint
 - partial-step orography with slants accounted for in pressure equation discretisation using vertical thin walls
+- **I don't think this approximation alone will alleviate the small cell problem because the cell volume can be arbitrarily small with the partial step approach**
 - they identify a "bottom cell" in each column, beneath which there is no air
 - **authors say it has nothing in common with Mesinger's step-mountain coord** -- but Mesinger has a height-based coordinate and he also has slant-wise transport [mesinger2012] so I'd say this statement is no longer true

 adcroft1997
 -----------

+- adjust topography to avoid very small cells

 thomas2000
 ----------